1971 in Afghanistan: May 17, 1971

 Prime Minister Nur Ahmad Etemadi, after being continually frustrated in his efforts to modernize the administration and bring the country forward, resigns.
 He is persuaded to continue as head of the government until his successor, Abdul Zahir, who was ambassador in Rome, is confirmed as prime minister on June 9.
 Zahir makes earnest efforts to reach a good understanding with parliament; and when he presents his list of ministers to the king in July, he is able to put forward the general desire that the administration concentrate attention on the difficulties of low-income groups.
 The king gives an assurance that the wishes of the legislators will be respected.

 August 1971

 The government takes the unprecedented step of launching a worldwide appeal for food after the most serious drought in the country's history.
 The economic life of the country is severely affected; it is feared that almost three-quarters of the nation's sheep, the main meat staple, might have perished.
-Large numbers of people cross into Pakistan and Iran in search of food.
+Large numbers of people migrated in search of food and water.
 The response, especially from Pakistan and Iran, is generous.
 The government undertakes a massive campaign of relief operations to deal with the emergency, but is hampered by the traditionally independent attitude of remote outlying areas.